 Whether your definition of Web3 is decentralized finance, tokengated commerce, or connecting communities around shared values, BCware can help bridge the gap between traditional Web2 applications and protocols and Web3 blockchains and services.

 The BCware Web2/Web3 Integration and Workflow Automation Platform enables traditional institutions to reinvent themselves by bridging their existing Web2 infrastructure and applications to the promise of decentralized applications and the tokenization economy of Web3.

 Companies have large investments that need to be bridged with, not replaced by, Web3.
 Data and connectivity is needed between existing applications and protocols, and Web3 services such as IPFS or Fireblocks.
 Web3 is evolving quickly, with different chains emerging for a variety of use cases.

 BCware is a blockchain agnostic, multichain platform that abstracts away the complexity of each chain so teams can focus on delivering business value.

-There are three key elements to the platform:
+There are four key elements to the platform:

-The BCWare Web3 Integration Platform has been built to develop portable and scalable Web3 applications, hiding the complexities of the underlying blockchain platforms and seamlessly connecting with the existing Web2 infrastructures.
+The BCWare Web2/Web3 Integration and Workflow Automation Platform has been built to develop portable and scalable Web3 applications, hiding the complexities of the underlying blockchain platforms and seamlessly connecting with the existing Web2 infrastructures.